Combined liability and employers liability insurance for clubs

-Under the terms of the policy, if you are a member of a club which has registered you with Mountaineering Scotland, you are covered for your mountaineering activities when you are not participating in club activities.
+Under the terms of the policy, if you are a member of a club which has registered you with Mountaineering Scotland, you are covered for your mountaineering activities when you are participating in club as well as your own personal activities.
 Please bear in mind:

 Members of clubs only enjoy cover by our liability insurance if they are registered with us.

 Mountaineering Scotland maintains a database of registered members; in the event of a claim, the database and/or the most recent registration made by the clubs shall be used to establish whether a member of a club involved in a claim is registered and eligible for cover.
-Members joining a club must be registered with Mountaineering Scotland within one month of joining.
+We ask that members joining a club must be registered with Mountaineering Scotland within one month of joining.

-For insurance purposes, a member of a club who no longer participates in club events, including social activities, need not be declared in the registration submission by that club, although such members may wish to continue to support the work of Mountaineering Scotland by paying the subscription fee.
+For insurance purposes, a member of a club who no longer participates in club events, including social activities, need not be declared in the registration submission by that club, however they will not be covered by the liability insurance.

 If a non-member participates in a club event, s/he is not personally covered by the insurance.
 If that person causes a claim to be made, s/he can be sued on a personal basis, or the club can also be held responsible and may be brought into legal action.
 Our insurance will cover the club, its officials, and its members and the event only.